coco33920/HTMLFromTeXBooks/README.md

 - Parsing chapter by chapter
 - Automatically detect a tex file, generate a name for the output, detects the glossary and use the configuration file for name/starting chapter
+- Extracting the title of the tex file for name
 - Printing chapter
 - LaTeX `center` environment
 - LaTeX macros